djdefi/gitavscan/README.md

         full: '--full'
 ```

 Scan current HEAD only.
 Only the most recent commit pushed will be scanned.
-Best used with an [enforced linear history](https://help.github.com/en/github/administering-a-repository/requiring-a-linear-commit-history).
-Fast but misses history:
+Best used with an [enforced linear history](https://help.github.com/en/github/administering-a-repository/requiring-a-linear-commit-history), or by disabling PR merges in a repository.
+Fast but misses deeper history:

 ```yaml
 on: [push]